AhmedAlsaab/automation-testing-online/README.md

 Mac:
 > `docker run -it -v $(pwd):/your-working-directory-name your-image-name:1.0.0`

+The `included` image has a default entrypoint but this is also defined in the Dockerfile itself.

 # Documentation
 This section details framework design, and discusses tests and functions.